khanhzoball/our-meal/README.md

 rum "npm start" in frontend/src

-run "node app.js" or nodemon app.js
+run "node app.js" or nodemon app.js in backend

 App should run on localhost:3000